adnissen/atci/README.md

 **Follow the guided setup**
    - The application will guide you through configuration
    - Configure paths to required tools (or let the app download them automatically on M-series Macs)
-   - Choose and download an AI model for transcription
+   - Choose and download a whisper model for transcription
    - Set your watch directories (where your videos are stored)

 **Open your browser**